 Hey, I’m Pranav Deepak.
 Blue Morphism is a blog/digital garden about mathematics and code — the things I enjoy most.
 I’m still learning (I can write some Python, C, a bit of CUDA C++, and PTX), so expect mistakes and rough edges.
 Sometimes I’ll post longer projects, sometimes small, self-contained notes.
 If you spot mistakes or just want to talk, you can email bluemorphism@gmail.com, join the Blue Morphism Discord, or reach out on Twitter.

 Over the past few years I’ve been into math, deep learning, reinforcement learning, and more.
-Lately I’ve fallen in love with GPU kernels and found what feels like a “north star” problem:
+Lately I’ve fallen in love with GPU kernels.

 I’ve also collected a lot of math and code during this time.
 Eventually I want to polish and publish it here, but don’t expect that too soon.